kentra-io/kafka-workshops/workshops/advanced-kafka-for-client-developers.md

-# Advanced Apache Kafka for Developers of client applications
+# Advanced Apache Kafka for Developers of client applications (Java)
 ### 2 day workshop

 ## About this workshop